Psychology Student Resources

 Clinical Student Association (CSA)

 All clinical students are members of the Clinical Student Association.
 Students contribute to the program and can address their concern through active participation in the Clinical Student Association.
 Suggestions for implementing change in the program, requests for special colloquia and speakers, and concerns related to student morale are often addressed by the Clinical Student Association.
 In addition, the Clinical Student Association helps with the implementation of several specific program tasks.
 For instance, members of the Clinical Student Association are actively involved in the admissions process and often host social events that encourage the interaction among clinical students in different years of training.
-The Director of Clinical Training, Dr. George Ronan, serves as the faculty liaison.

 Experimental Psychology Organization (EXPO)